-however, beg the question, what is 'free' choice.
-As stated by Preston, 'It is understandable and legitimate for a woman to want to fit in with other adherents of their faith.
-In addition a woman may value and respect the wishes of her parents, husband, children or others to conform to the cultural norms'.
+It could be debated whether, and the extent to which, religious women wish to be 'rescued' from misogynist attitudes within their religion.
+Certainly this question could be derived from cases such as Sahin, where the female believer, in question, wished to abide by a religious practice that the State and others have viewed as discriminatory.
+It could be argued that it is the individual believer's choice whether they abide by such discriminatory practices i.e. that equality means the ability to choose what you believe in and practise and, from an individual perspective, this surely must be correct.
+In fact the European Court expressly agrees with this standpoint within its judgment in SAS.
+This does, however, beg the question, what is 'free' choice.
+As stated by Preston, (i)t is understandable and legitimate for a woman to want to fit in with other adherents of their faith.
+In addition a woman may value and respect the wishes of her parents, husband, children or others to conform to the cultural norms.'
 To what extent is a woman given a free choice in whether they abide by a discriminatory religious practice, where there is no alternative in how they demonstrate that they are a 'good' adherent of their faith?

-Many could point to the rigorous defence of male only priests by a number of women, including a UK prominent politician, Ann Widdecombe59, as indication that some religious women do not wish to have a secular version of gender equality thrust upon them.
-This is no doubt true.
+Many could point to the rigorous defence of male only priests by a number of women, including, in the past, a UK prominent politician, Ann Widdecombe, as indication that some religious women do not wish to have a secular version of gender equality thrust upon them.
+This is undoubtedly true.
 Equality, however, is not a merely secular concept but one at the heart of all religions.
-Ms Widdecombe, when leaving the Church of England over its ordination of women, accused the Church of 'promoting political correctness above the very clear teachings of Scripture'.
+Ms Widdecombe, when leaving the Church of England over its ordination of women, accused the Church of 'promoting political correctness above the very clear teachings of Scripture' (BBC, 1992).
 To what extent however are the 'Scriptures clear' and equality merely 'political correctness'?
 The 'male' interpretation of the bible, and other sacred books, is the official interpretation and taught as such.